Broken Journey: Development

 Sydney Box became head of production of Gainsborough Studios in 1946.
 He commissioned Robert Westerby, who had a reputation for writing contemporary thrillers, to do a script.
 Michael Balcon was also developing a film based on the same story, and registered an idea with the British Producers Association, but once he heard Box was doing a film as well he withdrew his project.

 Westerby did a treatment in six days, then proceeded to a full draft.
-He wrote a role specifically for Phyllis Calvert, then one of the studio's biggest stars.
+He wrote the role of Mary Johnstone specifically for Phyllis Calvert, then one of the studio's biggest stars.
 Calvert was reluctant to make the film but Box managed to persuade her.
 It would be the last film Calvert made under her contract with Gainsborough.

+Ken Annakin had a background in documentary filmmaking and had just directed his first feature for Sydney Box, Holiday Camp (1947), so Box assigned the film to him.
+While Westerby wrote his script, Box sent Annakin out to Mont Blanc to look for possible locations and gave him funds to purchase an old Dakota airplane.

+When Annakin returned to London, Westerby had written a first draft in two weeks.
+Annakin said the script "read beautifully" with "twelve picturesque characters" who "all had what seemed to be interesting gimmicks, but when I got down to filming them, I found they were cardboard characters.
+No matter how neatly they were dovetailed into the plot, one didn’t care for them.
+It was a hard lesson I learned: never to trust a script which appears on the surface to be professionally written with flowery descriptions – but has no heart."
+Annakin and Westerby rewrote the script to account for the locations the director had found but the director says he never fixed "this basic flaw" of the script.

 The film was originally called Rescue.

 Shooting

-The film was shot over 14 weeks.
+The film was shot over 14 weeks in 1947.
 Calvert was only available for half that time.
 There was location filming in Switzerland with studio work at Shepherd's Bush.
 Gainsborough had just finished making a film in the Alps called Snowbound (1947) so Annakin could draw on their expertise for the best locations.

-Principal photography for the film took place in 1947.
-At the same time, Annakin was completing work on his second feature film, Miranda (1948).
+Filming was difficult due to the location and incidents such as the Dakota plane being torn apart several times by the mountain wind.
+Annakin's wife Pauline Carter accompanied him on location and suffered a miscarriage.
+When filming took place back in the studio, London was having a heatwave and the actors had to perform wrapped up in snow gear, making it uncomfortable for them.
+Francis L. Sullivan had a minor heart attack.
+Annakin says that Margot Grahame and Phyllis Calvert did not get along, "driven by the competitive star system of those days."
+He says both constantly requested changes to the script which he put down "badly written" scenes.
+A stuntman was injured performing a stunt for James Donald.